 THE STORY OF BOUGE & ROUGE

-After graduation, I decided to rebrand and relaunch B&R into a lifestyle, fashion, and beauty blog because I realized that I loved sharing my knowledge and experiences to help or inspire others.
+After graduation, I decided to rebrand and relaunch B&R into a lifestyle, fashion, and beauty blog because I realized that I loved sharing my knowledge and experiences to help others.
 I found that I connected with some of the most important people in my life through something as simple as teaching them how to do a smoky eye to something as big as prepping for interviews together.
 So when relaunching B&R, I decided to expand blog to cover multiple topics.
 But, I made sure to kept a personal blog section and a section for all things art related to stay true to the origins of B&R and my love for expression.

 As of relaunch mid-July 2017, my new goal for this blog is to share my adventures through my 20s in hopes of inspiring someone to also push past obstacles and achieve their goals too.
 Everyone tends to get a little lost figuring life out in these years of our lives, so why not grow together?

 Pop a bottle and enjoy the ride, mes chéries! 😉

 I do not.
 This is my side hobby, as I work in programmatic marketing for a tech company.